aptible/www.aptible.com/content/legal/service_level_agreement.md

 A Monthly Uptime Percentage of 99.95% means that we guarantee you will experience no more than 21.56 min/month of Unavailability.

 ### 2. Definitions
-**"Aptible Containerized Services"** mean your apps and databases running on Aptible.
+**"Aptible Containerized Services"** mean your apps and databases running on Aptible in Dedicated Environments.

 **"Maintenance"** means scheduled Unavailability of the Containerized Services, as announced by us prior to the Containerized Services becoming Unavailable.